grimmpp/cloud-foundry-resource-scheduler/README.md

   * **Cloud Foundry API Client** is self-developed and contained within this project.
 (This was done because I wanted to be able to run all junit tests locally.)
 * In the section/module test there is an additional RestController which **mocks** the **Cloud Foundry API** in order to test the full roundtrip of API calls to Cloud Foundry.
 (OAuth tests are not included.)
 * **Lombock** is used to keed class definitions simpler.
+* **Planned Things**
+  * Multi-threaded scheduler for all service plans
+  * Multi application instances => currently it's a single container application.
+  * Tracing for http communication + header field which identifies sender
+  * A few service plans see above

 ## How to build and run unit tests
 ````